danifitz/jwt_tutorial/README.md

 For both folders you need to run `$ npm install` to download the required dependendies and then run `$ node app.js` to run the application itself.
 Then it will be available at `http://localhost:8080`

+ADDING A NEW LINE TO TEST OUT PULL REQUESTS